On the Expressive Power of Sparse Geometric MPNNs: Building a generically maximally expressive E-GGNN

 \subsection{The $\us$ architecture}

-The $\us$ architecture we suggest resembles an EGNN architecture \cite{egnn} with multiple equivariant channels as in \cite{levy2023using}.
-The $\us$ architecture depends on two hyper-parameters: depth $T$ and channel number $C$.
-The input to the architecture is a geometric graph $(\mA,\mX)$.
-The architectures then maintains, at each iteration $t$ and node $i$, an 'equivariant' node feature with $C$ channels
+Our goal in this section is to build a maximally expressive EGNN.
+For this, we need to implement injective readout and aggregation functions $f_{(t)},\finv, \textsc{ReadOut}$ (see equations \ref{eq:GGNN}-\ref{eq:readout}.
+The $\us$ architecture we suggest resembles an EGNN architecture \citep{egnn} with multiple equivariant channels as in \citep{levy2023using}.
+The $\us$ architecture depends on two hyper-parameters: depth $T$ (the term ‘depth’ refers to the number of MPNN iterations) and channel number $C$.
+The input to the architecture is a geometric graph $(\mA,\mX)$. \paragraph{Aggregation} The architectures then maintains, at each iteration $t$ and node $i$, an 'equivariant' node feature with $C$ channels

 These feature values are initialized to zero and are updated via the rotation and permutation equivariant aggregation formula